tilak999/mailgun-ses-proxy/README.md

 -   Keep AWS credentials secure and rotate regularly
 -   Use HTTPS in production deployments
 -   Regularly update dependencies for security patches

+## In production
+The Mailgun-to-SES proxy is currently being used in production at [typetale.app](https://typetale.app) for sending both newsletter and transactional emails.
+It has proven to be a stable and scalable solution that meets all the service requirements.